CikuKariuki/Police/Readme.md

 A total of 37,118 people were stopped for speeding.

-***Gender***
-More men than women are stopped by the police for going over the speed limit.
+***Gender:*** More men than women are stopped by the police for going over the speed limit.
 25,458 were stopped versus 11,660 women.

-***Age***
-Average age of people caught overspeeding is 33.26 years with the youngest being 15 years old and the oldest being 88 years old. out of the 61,221 people stopped over the years 37,118 people were stopped for overspeeding, i.e. 60.63% of stops were speeding related.
+***Age:*** Average age of people caught overspeeding is 33.26 years with the youngest being 15 years old and the oldest being 88 years old. out of the 61,221 people stopped over the years 37,118 people were stopped for overspeeding, i.e. 60.63% of stops were speeding related.
 This seems to be a big problem for police around this region.

-***Race***
-Majority of people stopped for speeding were white at 81.14%.
+***Race:*** Majority of people stopped for speeding were white at 81.14%.
 More information is given on this on the table below.
 | **Race** | **% stopped** | **actual number** |
 | -------- | ------------- | --------------- |
 | White | 81.14% | 30,118 |